seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Come, sir, come;
-I’ll wrestle with you in my strength of love:
+I'll wrestle with you in my strength of love:
 Look, here I have you; thus I let you go,
 And give you to the gods.